You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Pelvic Discomfort During the Third Trimester

 Pelvic discomfort is common during pregnancy, particularly in the later stages.
 This type of discomfort often refers to sensations in the lower abdomen, hips, lower back, or buttocks.
-Since “pelvic discomfort” can be a broad term, understanding its causes and characteristics is essential for effective care.
+Since “pelvic discomfort” can be a broad term, understanding its causes and characteristics is essential for efficient care.

 Causes of Pelvic Discomfort During Pregnancy